Sebastian-Czyrny/EL-Image-Rating/README.md

 You may also want to crop out a part of the image and then compare it to the whole image to find out what the relevantPixelDelimiter value
     for the whole image should be, where the relevantPixelDelimiter value will be the max pixel value that appears in the cropped image
     (or just crop out the image manually before scanning it)

+Image Projection
+- To see what pixels are being considered as relevant in the image, use ELImage.ELImg.ProjImage*(fp, weighted=True/False)
+- fp is the filepath to save the projected image to
+- set weighted to true to see the intensity of each pixelValue